How to Switch from a Merchant Cash Advance to Revolving Credit

 Do not let the facility sit permanently drawn.
 A revolving credit facility is most cost-effective when it is cycling: draw, repay, draw again.
 If you find yourself permanently at or near your credit limit, this may indicate you need a larger facility or a different type of finance for the permanent working capital requirement.

 Review your limit as you grow.
-Most lenders will review your limit periodically, but it's worth requesting a proactive review if you've clearly outgrown your initial facility.
-A business turning over £3 million with a £100,000 revolving facility is probably underserved.
+Some lenders will review your limit periodically, but it's worth requesting a proactive review if you've clearly outgrown your initial facility.